Akuni/ProgWebProject/HOWTO.md

 2) Create folder '/data/db' in the root directory

-3) Launch Mongo : sudo mongod 	(if the needed port being used, kill the mongo process -- `ps -e | grep mongo' and 'kill -9 $pid`)
+3) Launch Mongo : sudo mongod 	(if the needed port being used, kill the mongo process -- `sudo service mongod stop`)

 [Optional] You may want to have an admin account.
 You can do so by performing a subscription on the project website using the username `admin`.
 When you will sign in with the `admin` account, you will be redirect to the admin interface.